Music of Africa: Musical instruments

-Besides vocalisation, which uses various techniques such as complex hard melisma and yodel, a wide array of musical instruments are also used.
-African musical instruments include a wide range of drums, slit gongs, rattles and double bells, different types of harps, and harp-like instruments such as the kora and the ngoni, as well as fiddles, many kinds of xylophone and lamellophone such as the mbira, and different types of wind instrument like flutes and trumpets.
-Additionally, string instruments are also used, with the lute-like oud and Ngoni serving as musical accompaniment in some areas.
+Besides vocalisation, which uses various techniques such as complex, hard melisma and yodeling, a wide variety of musical instruments are also used.
+African instruments include a wide range of drums, slit gongs, rattles, and double bells; harps and harp-like instruments such as the kora and the ngoni; fiddles; various xylophones and lamellophones such as the mbira; and wind instrument including flutes and trumpets.
+String instruments are also used, with lute-like instruments such as the oud and the ngoni serving as accompaniment in some regions.

-There are five groups of Sub-Saharan African musical instruments: membranophones, chordophones, aerophones, idiophones, and percussion.
-Membranophones are the drums, including kettles, clay pots, and barrels.
+Sub-Saharan African musical instruments are grouped into five categories: membranophones, chordophones, aerophones, idiophones, and percussion.
+Membranophones include drums such as kettles, clay pots, and barrels.
 Chordophones are stringed instruments like harps and fiddles.
-Aerophones are another name for wind instruments.
-These can include flutes and trumpets, similar to the instruments one hears in American music.
-In Northern Nigeria, Niger Republic and Northern Cameroon, Algaita-a double reed instrument is very common for festive events and seasons.
+Aerophones are wind instruments, including flutes and trumpets, similar to those found in American music.
+In Northern Nigeria, Niger, and Northern Cameroon, the algaita – a double reed instrument – is commonly played at festivals and seasonal celebrations.

-Idiophones are rattles and shakers, while percussion can be sounds like foot-stomping and hand-clapping.
-Many of the wooden instruments have shapes or pictures carved out into them to represent ancestry.
-Some are decorated with feathers or beads.
+Idiophones are rattles and shakers, while percussion also includes body-produced sounds such as foot-stomping and hand-clapping.
+Many wooden instruments are carved with shapes or figures that represent ancestry, and some are decorated with feathers or beads.

-Drums used in African traditional music include talking drums, bougarabou and djembe in West Africa, water drums in Central and West Africa, and the different types of ngoma drums (or engoma) in Central and Southern Africa.
-Other percussion instruments include many rattles and shakers, such as the kosika (kashaka), rain stick, bells and wood sticks.
-Also, Africa has many other types of drums, and many flutes and stringed and wind instruments.
+Drums used in African traditional music include talking drums, bougarabou and djembe in West Africa, water drums in Central and West Africa, and the different types of ngoma (or engoma) drums of Central and Southern Africa.
+Other percussion instruments include rattles and shakers, such as the kashaka (or kosika), rain sticks, bells, and wooden sticks.
+Africa also has many other types of drums, flutes, string, and wind instruments.

-The playing of polyrhythms is one of the most universal characteristics of Sub-Saharan music, in contrast to polyphony in Western music.
-Several uniquely designed instruments have evolved there over time to facilitate the playing of simultaneous contrasting rhythms.
-The mbira, kalimba, Kora, ngoni and dousn'gouni are examples of these instruments which organize notes not in the usual single linear order from bass to treble, but in two separated rank arrays which allows additional ease in playing cross rhythms.
-The continuing influence of this principle can be seen in the 20th century American instruments the gravi-kora and gravikord which are new modern examples.
+Polyrhythmic playing is one of the most widespread characteristics of Sub-Saharan music, in contrast to polyphony in Western music.
+Several uniquely designed instruments evolved over time to facilitate the playing of simultaneous contrasting rhythms.
+The mbira, kalimba, kora, ngoni and dousn'gouni organize their notes not in a single linear arrangement from bass to treble, but in two separated rank arrays, allowing performers to more easily produce cross rhythms.
+The continuing influence of this design principle can be seen in the 20th-century American instruments the gravi-kora and gravikord, which are modern adaptations of traditional instruments.

 Relationship to language

-Many languages spoken in Africa are tonal languages, leading to a close connection between music and language in some local cultures.
-These particular communities use vocal sounds and movements with their music as well.
-In singing, the tonal pattern or the text puts some constraints on the melodic patterns.
-On the other hand, in instrumental music a native speaker of a language can often perceive a text or texts in the music.
-This effect also forms the basis of drum languages (talking drums).
+Many African languages are tonal, leading to a close relationship between music and language in some local cultures.
+In these communities, vocal sounds and physical movements accompany musical performance.
+In singing, the tonal patterns of the language impose constraints on the melodic patterns.
+Conversely, in instrumental music, native speakers can often perceive implied text or meanings within the music.
+This is also the basis of drum languages, or "talking drums".